Finding a Top Financial Advisor Firm in Phoenix, Arizona

 Pathlight Investors, LLC Investment Resources

 Other resources offered by the firm include its online platform, myPath, which allows clients to integrate all of their financial information into a customized webpage and get real-time updates on their portfolio.
 In addition to myPath, the firm also has a compilation of its research available on its website, including quarterly market and investment reviews.
-The firm also has a blog, which, uniquely, is mainly updated with video posts.
+In addition, the firm has a blog, which it mainly updtes with video posts.

 RTS Private Wealth Management

-RTS Private Wealth Management, or Robinson, Tigue, Sponcil & Associates, LLC, is the smallest firm on this list.
-It has just two advisors on staff, including one certified financial planner and one certified public accountant (CPA).
+RTS Private Wealth Management, or Robinson, Tigue, Sponcil & Associates, LLC, manages $268 million in client assets.
+It has just two advisors on staff, including one certified financial planner (CFP) and one certified public accountant (CPA).

 RTS Private Wealth Management caters to people who are on the brink of retirement and looking for the right financial advisor to guide them through to that next chapter in their lives.
-To be a client, you’ll need at least $1 million.
+To be a client, you’ll need at least $1 million in investable assets.

 RTS Private Wealth Management is separately licensed as an insurance agency and it receives commissions for the sale of insurance products to clients.
 However, as the firm is a fiduciary, it is first and foremost required to act in clients’ best interests.